 Mascarpone also stars in this tiramisu-inspired dip with ricotta, espresso, sweet liqueur, and chocolate.
 A cannoli dip is another great Italian-inspired option, but strawberries and butter cookies go great with either one.
 Get our Tiramisu Dip recipe.

 Marshmallow fluff and peanut butter make a creamy dip that kids and adults will love, especially with banana slices to dunk.
+This would be a sweet treat to include as part of a school lunch.
 Get the Fluffernutter Dip recipe.